vinceimbat/vinceimbat.github.io/content/uman/018/index.md

 Reacting to the plagiarism mentioned above, Joel Pablo Salud, a journalist turn spiritual writer, said this:

->Plagiarism is a sign of an even deeper malady: the craving to be famous.
+> Plagiarism is a sign of an even deeper malady: the craving to be famous.
 Writing is not about discovering fame.
 Writing is about discovering yourself.
 Within that cumbersome isolation of writing, what do you see?

-***
+---

 ## Two Elements of Writing as Ministry